Top 70 Best Under Stairs Ideas – Storage Designs

 6. Under Stairs Powder Room Ideas

-A hidden guest bathroom can be perfect for under your stairs.
-You only need enough space for a toilet and a sink.
-This will give you a convenient place to direct guests so that you don’t have to share your personal bathroom.
+A hidden powder room can be perfect under the staircase.
+You only need enough space for a toilet and a sink, giving you a convenient place to direct guests so that you don’t have to share your personal bathroom.

 Before you get started, check your local building codes.
 Some have minimum square footage requirements for bathrooms.
 Once you get the go-ahead, you’ll need to create a plan and file for permitting.
 Stand in the room and think about the slope above.
 The most well-designed bathrooms take this into account by not forcing occupants to stoop or stand at an odd angle.
 If your bathroom ceiling slopes dramatically, try placing the toilet under the lower part of the ceiling.
 This works because people will already be bending down to sit down and won’t notice the lowered ceiling.